mnr/writing-wip/kwak-anthology.md

 "What is all of this?"

-Lupe zoomed in and cross-referenced the tagged elecronics.
-One of them was a custom build without an explanation of the function or internal logic.
+Lupe zoomed in and cross-referenced the tagged electronics.
 "Most of these are stock components.
 This one is an interface chip.
 This is a controller.
-But this one could be anything.
-We'd need the logic diagram and that could be anywere.
-Probably on a personal server and you'd need a search warrant."
+But this one - we can't find any specifications.
+It could be anything.
+We'd need the logic diagram, probably located on a personal server and we'd need a search warrant."

+Lupe magnified the view of the custom chip, froze the view and split the screen.
+She moved back to the reconstruction of the oven and the circuit board.
+Some chips were only partial viewable; the known circuits were filled in from manufacturer specifications.
+One half of one chip was on the board, but not completed.
+Lupe grabbed the chip from the view of the desk and overlaid it on the oven circuit.
+It lined up perfectly.

+"Well.
+It appears Dakota was installing custom electronics in the oven."
+Lupe saved the overlay.
+"We have that chip down in evidence.
+I'll have it retrieved and sent to you."

+"That's one mystery partially solved," said Araci.
+"You said you had two interesting things to show me?"

+"Yes, and I'll resist making a stupid double-entendre about showing you two things."
+She laughed, then moved the view to the heating cavity of the oven, cutting through the external walls like X-Ray vision.
+Inside was a meal tray, but in worse shape than the circuit board.
+Bits of the tray were visible in the reconstruction, large jagged gaps showed where missing pieces would go.

+"Look here," said Lupe.
+"This serial number on the meal is only partially identified.
+But even so, it doesn't correspond to anything available on the open market.
+We have no idea where she could have gotten it.
+Dakota was preparing some sort of mystery meal when the whole thing went boom."

+"A mystery meal in an altered oven," said Araci.
+He silently pondered the rendered view of the condominium.

+"So, dinner tonight?" asked Lupe.

+"Absolutely.
+How about six tonight," responded Araci.
+"I have to warn you, I have a new room mate."

+"Six tonight works.
+Is your new roommate going to be gone by then?"

+"No. He'll still be there.
+But I think you're going to love him."

+// -----

+After Lupe left...

 ## Development of Sub Plot
 # III -